google/open-location-code/Documentation/Specification/specification.md

 The algorithms below should be considered as reference implementations.
 Other implementations should be well tested to make sure they do not differ.

+Whether you build the code from the first digit or the last digit may depend on personal preference, or the available string-building libraries.

 ### Prerequisites

-The encoding algorithms below operate on integer values, requiring the latitude and longitude values to be converted to be positive integers.
+Both the encoding algorithms below operate on integer values, requiring the latitude and longitude values to be converted to be positive integers.
-Take care when implementing - merging the operations below can result in unexpected rounding operations and will result in test failures.
+Take care when implementing this conversion - merging the operations below can result in unexpected rounding operations and will result in test failures.

 1. Convert latitude to a clipped, positive integer:
-   1. Multiply it by the maximum latitude resolution, 2.5e7, and truncate (*not round*) it.
+   1. Multiply it by the maximum latitude resolution, 2.5e7, and truncate (_not round_) it.
    2. Add `90 x 2.5e7` to put it in a positive range.
    3. Clip it so that it is in the range `0 <= latitude < 180`.
 (If it is greater than or equal to 180, set it to `180 - 1/8.192e6`.)
 2. Convert longitude to a normalised, positive integer:
-   1. Multiply it by the maximum longitude resolution, 8.192e6, and truncate (*not round*) it.
+   1. Multiply it by the maximum longitude resolution, 8.192e6, and truncate (_not round_) it.
    2. Add `180 x 8.192e6` to put it in a positive range.
    3. Normalise the longitude so that it is in the range `0 <= longitude < 360`.

-### Reverse Encoding

-This algorithm computes the code digits starting at the least significant digit, digit 15.

-For each digit 15 to 11:

-1. The code digits position in the symbol set is defined by `(latitude % 5) * 4 + (longitude % 4)`.
-   1. (`%` is the modulo or remainder operation, and this produces values in the range 0-19.)
-   2. For example, if the calculation returns the value `8`, the code digit is `C`.
-2. Divide latitude by 5 and truncate it.
-   1. For example, `latitude = math.Floor(latitude / 5)`
-3. Similarly, divide longitude by 4 and truncate it.

-Digits 10 to 1 are computed in pairs as follows:

-1. Digit _n_ (latitude) position in the symbol set is defined by `latitude % 20`
-   1. For example, if the calculation returns the value `8`, the code digit is `C`.
-2. Similarly, digit _n + 1_ (longitude) position in the symbol set is defined by `longitude %20`
-3. Divide each value by `20` (and truncate).

-The separator character "+" will need to be inserted into the code, and codes with fewer digits than the separator position will need to be padded with "0".

 ### Forward Encoding

-The code can also be computed starting from the first character.
+This algorithm computes the code starting from the first character and working towards the end of the code.

 1. Define a latitude divisor of `400 * 2.5e7`.
 2. Define a longitude divisor of `400 * 8.192e6`